 More than ever we need a set of guiding management principles for capital project execution.
 Here’s why.

-It’s true that we developed T-CON™, our own cloud-based project development platform, have launched it just over a year ago, and that industry leaders moved quickly to investigate and pilot our groundbreaking, purpose-built capital project management platform.
+It’s true that we developed T-CON™, our own cloud-based project development platform, launched it just over a year ago, and that industry leaders moved quickly to investigate and pilot our groundbreaking, purpose-built capital project management platform.
 But deep down, we’re not just about software, cloud computing or big data.
 We’re management innovators, plain and simple.

 T-CON™ is a tool.
 Like all human tools, it has both a function and a purpose.
 A hammer drives nails, but its purpose is to help people build homes.
 An engine combusts fuel, but its purpose is to help people move.
 T-CON™ facilitates collaboration and harnesses data, but its purpose is to help managers innovate.